-The recommended contact hours for this qualification are 40 hours, which includes direct teaching and assessing but excludes breaks.
+The recommended contact hours for this qualification are 38 hours, which includes direct teaching and assessing but excludes breaks.

-The course may be run over 5 days, depending on the number of learners, delivery method and course facilities including pool.
-The course may also be delivered over a period of weeks, with the minimum of each training session being 2 hours.
+The course may be run over 5 days, but can also be delivered over a period of weeks, with the minimum of each training session being 2 hours.